TrentBrunson/Turbo_Learning/README.md

 * What is the likelihood that the opposing team will call on a "rush" or "pass" based on the down, distance or time?
 * Are there any variables that have a greater affect on the decision call?
 If so, what are they?

+#### Below is our detailed process that led to our [findings](https://ut-football-play-caller.herokuapp.com/findings) and refined [methodology](https://ut-football-play-caller.herokuapp.com/methodology) summarized on the pages those links.
+Click to see a summarized view.
+Read on to understand the intimate details of this project.

 ## Segment 2

 ### Presentation